-I'm also a freelance copywriter and editor (primarily government/corporate), a content writer, and a writing coach (both 1:1 and in workshops) – all that's over at mckinleyvalentine.com or you can get in touch.
+I'm also a freelance copywriter and editor (primarily government/corporate), a content writer, and a writing coach (both 1:1 and in workshops) – my personal website is over at mckinleyvalentine.com or you can get in touch.

 The Whippet is not really about me, but in case you’re interested, here’s some things I like:

 - Board games that take like 10 hours